Getting started with membership management

 You can send an email blast to the entire search results by clicking the Email members button.
 You can create your email blasts from scratch, use a previously sent email, or choose one of the professionally designed email templates provided by Wild Apricot.

 You can also export the results to a spreadsheet by clicking the Export button.
-The export file will be an .XML file in Microsoft Excel format.

 Adding a member directory to your website